AbedMohsen/Playlist/README.md

 Created with CodeSandbox

 ## Description
- Built a React-Redux app that uses state management to add and reset playlists.
+A React-Redux app that uses state management to add and reset playlists.

 ## Acknowledgments
 This project is made possible by: